 You may be familiar with Donnell Rawlings as a comedian, actor and writer, known for “Chappelle’s Show” and “Spider-Man 2” as well as his comedy show tours.
 You can also catch Donnell Rawlings in “Project Dad,” a Chicken Soup for the Soul Entertainment original series, which debuted on TLC.
 The series stars Rawlings, DJ Skribble (MTV’s TRL) and Daniel Cosgrove (Days of our Lives) as cameras capture them in full on dad mode.
 “Project Dad” serves as an unfiltered look at the challenges families face in today’s world, and the importance of fathers in their children’s lives.
 Project Dad is currently airing on TLC.

 As a comedian, parenting with humor comes naturally to Rawlings.
-He was kind enough to answer a few questions about parenting with humor and let’s face it, humor get you through the good and the bad so I hope you enjoy.
+He was kind enough to answer a few questions about parenting with humor.
+Let’s face it, humor get you through the good and the bad so I hope you enjoy.

-1) Do you have a personal story you could share about how you used humor with your son to diffuse a tantrum or other situation?
-(Donnell’s son, Austen, is 17 months).
+1) Could you share a personal story about how you used humor with your son to diffuse a tantrum or other situation?

 “One of the most trying times for me is changing my son’s diapers.
 He makes it seem like it’s the worst thing in the world, which is hard since I’m the one who’s trying to make him fresh and clean!
 I’ve found if i distract him with fart noises and any sounds that end with eeeeewwwwww I have a 3 minute window to get the dirty work done.
 Austen is of the age where any weird noise I make is a distraction, and to him very funny.
 It may not be my finest work, but it works.”